princeydvv01/Smart-Stock-Analyzer/README.md

 # Smart-Stock-Analyzer

+## Description
-An AI-based stock analysis tool that uses historical data and real-time trends to assist traders in making informed decisions.
+This project is an AI-based stock analysis tool that helps traders make better decisions using historical data and real-time trends.

+## Features
+- Uses past stock data
+- Analyzes market trends
+- Provides prediction insights

+## Technologies Used
+- (Write yours: HTML, CSS, JS / Python / AI model etc.)

+## How to Use
+1. Open the project
+2. Run the application
+3. View stock predictions